 - 3-Day Holiday Weekends (Presidents’ Day, Memorial Day, Labor Day)

-During these holidays, Disney’s Animal Kingdom will typically run their most accessible park schedule which is 8:00 am to 8:00 pm, which only adds about an hour to a normal schedule.
+During these holidays, Disney’s Animal Kingdom will typically run their most accessible park schedule which is 8:00 am to 8:00 pm, which only adds about an hour or two to a normal schedule.

 We hope this will change soon and they’ll extend park hours a little more in the future.
 The good news is we’ve seen the hours continue to get better each of the last few years, but at this point, it’s unlikely they’ll add much more unless the crowd forecasts demand they do.

 And while it is frustrating at times, the nice thing is with Animal Kingdom more so than any of the other parks, “what you see is what you get.”
 There aren’t a lot of unexpected situations to keep in mind when planning your day here.